 9. Ecomare Texel , National Park Dunes of Texel

-Ecomare is a nature museum, seal sanctuary, sea aquarium and a bird sanctuary at the Wadden Sea on the Island of Texel.
+Ecomare is a nature museum, seal sanctuary, sea aquarium, and bird sanctuary at the Wadden Sea on the Island of Texel.

 Opening hours: open every day from 9.30 a.m. – 5 p.m.